sketchware/sketchware.github.io/docs/component-firebase-auth.md

 ### is logged in

-The boolean will return a True if the user has been authenticated by Firebase, otherwise it will return a False
+The 'is logged in' boolean will return a True if the user has been authenticated via Firebase, otherwise it will return a False.

 ![is logged in](assets/component-firebase-auth/is-logged-in.png)

 ### get email

-Retrieves the email of the current user.
+The 'get email' block retrieves the e-mail address of the current user.

 ![get email](assets/component-firebase-auth/get-email.png)

 ### get Uid

-Retrieves the unique identification (Uid) of the current user.
+The 'get Uid' block retrieves the unique identification (Uid) of the current user.

 ![get uid](assets/component-firebase-auth/get-uid.png)

 ### send password reset email to

-This block sends a password reset email to the given email.
+The 'send password reset email to' block sends a password reset e-mail to the given e-mail address.

 ![create user](assets/component-firebase-auth/send-password-reset.png)